 One note on the fire-roasted tomatoes.
 They have a slightly smoky flavor that I love, and look at the little flecks of black in the sauce below.
 That’s from those canned tomatoes.
 Very easy to get a little smoky flavor by using those.
 But if you can’t find it, just use regular tomatoes.
 There’s enough flavor in the rest of the sauce to compensate.

 - Throw everything in the pot, putting tomatoes in last to prevent them from scorching

 - Cook at HP for 10, NPR

 - Blend using an immersion blender,and you’re done.

 - 1/2 green bell pepper, chopped

 - 2 chipotle chiles in adobo sauce from can (use 1 for less spice)

-- Put all ingredients into the pressure cooker, except the tomatoes and stir well.
+- Put all ingredients into the Instant Pot, except the tomatoes and stir well.

 - Pour the tomatoes on top and do not mix.
 This is to prevent any chance of them burning and sticking to the bottom.

-- Cook on HP for 10 minutes, allowing it to release pressure naturally.
+Cook on High Pressure for 10 minutes, allowing it to release pressure naturally.

 - Using an immersion blender, purée the sauce carefully.
 You may have to tilt your liner to blend all od it.
 If you don't have an immersion blender, wait for the sauce to cool a little, and use your blender.
 Be sure to remove the little inside piece on the blender lid to allow steam to escape.